apache/metron/metron-stellar/stellar-common/README.md

 ### Stellar Language Match Expression

-Stellar provides the capability to write match expressions, which are similar to switch statements commonly found in c like languages, but more like
+Stellar provides the capability to write match expressions, which are similar to switch statements commonly found in c like languages.
-Scala's match.

 The syntax is:
 * `match{ logical_expression1 => evaluation expression1, logical_expression2 => evaluation_expression2, default => default_expression}`